-lb Shows all the bro eakpoin ts currently defined. : b [[args]] Sets a breakpoin optional argumer code.
-The syntax for each filename line cy The debugger will stop every cycle times it reaches the specified line in the named file.
+lb Shows all the breakpoin nts currently defined. b [[args]] Sets a breakpoint in the optional argument is: code.
+The syntax for each filename line cycle The debugger will stop every cycle times it reaches the specified line in the named file.

-filename line The debugger will stop when it reaches the specified line in the named file. filename ,, cycle The debugger will stop every cycle times it reaches any line in the named file. line cycle The debugger will stop every cycle times it reaches the specified line in the current file. filename The debugger will stop at every line in the named file. line The debugger will stop when it reaches the specified line in the current file. procedure cycle The debugger will stop every cycle times it reaches the first line in a called procedure. procedure The debugger will stop every time it reaches the first line in a called procedure. d [[args]] 1 1 specified breakpoint.
+filename line The debugger will stop when it reaches the specified line in the named file. filename ,, cycle The debugger will stop every cycle times it reaches any line in the named file. line cycle The debugger will stop every cycle times it reaches the specified line in the current file. filename The debugger will stop at every line in the named file. line The debugger will stop when it reaches the specified line in the current file. procedure cycle The debugger will stop every cycle times it reaches the first line in a called procedure. procedure The debugger will stop every time it reaches the first line in a called procedure. d [[args]] · · specified breakpoint.
 The the same arguments as b , listed